hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/09_quasi_alignment_salmon_sbatch.md

 >
 > _The bootstraps estimate technical variation per gene by calculating the abundance estimates for all genes using a different sub-sample of reads during each round of bootstrapping.
 The variation in the abundance estimates output from each round of bootstrapping is used for the estimation of the technical variance for each gene._

-Save and close the script. **Submit the script file as part of your assignment.**
+Save and close the script.
 This script is now ready to run.

 ```
 $ sbatch salmon_all_samples.sbatch
 ```

+**After you confirmed that the script runs as expected, copy and paste your final script to a txt file and submit that as part of your assignment.**

 ---